jasraa/tp/docs/DeveloperGuide.md

 ExpenseList objects.
 This class contains all methods required for the overall Recurring Expense feature to work.
 The implementation of these methods would be discussed in further detail in the **Implementation** section.

-For clarity, the follow Class Diagram depicts the associations between RecurringExpenseLists, RecurringExpenseList and ExpenseList.
+For clarity, the following Class Diagram depicts the associations between RecurringExpenseLists, RecurringExpenseList and ExpenseList.

 ![Class Diagram](diagrams/classDiagram_RecurringExpenseLists.jpg)